influxdata/telegraf/plugins/outputs/httpjson/README.md

 ### Request format example:

-Your API will expect to get this format
+Your API will expect to get request body with this format

 ```json
 {